MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 3. Enter the vendor’s tax rate.

+    > [!NOTE]
-*If the variance certificate or the deduction certificate expires and the new expiration date isn’t entered, the standard rate entered in the Company Setup Options window calculates the tax until a new variance or deduction certificate number is entered.*
+    > If the variance certificate or the deduction certificate expires and the new expiration date isn’t entered, the standard rate entered in the Company Setup Options window calculates the tax until a new variance or deduction certificate number is entered.

 1. Enter the starting and ending dates for the period the payee worked during.